postandcourier/infant-mortality/three-rail-text.md

 Some newborn deaths are simply unavoidable.

-But, Sullivan had a theory that the defect “might not manifest in the same way each time.
+But Sullivan had a theory that the defect “might not manifest in the same way each time.
 There would be a chance that another child would be partially affected, and we could do something to help.”

 If it occurred in exactly the same way, Sullivan said, “all we could do would be to plan and do palliative — like hospice — care."